wpaoli/jobtracker/README.md

-# Weekend project to learn React
+# "Job Tracker" Weekend project to learn React
 Been too long since I did something myself using react so, I needed to get it started.
 This project relies on a backend which is in a different repo: jobtracker-back-end